 6. Update Your Successful Content Regularly

 Even evergreen content can become outdated.
-It’s a good practice to regularly update successful content.
-You can also use analytics to ensure the content is continuing to perform as expected.
-If the content begins to receive less traffic than it usually does month over month, investigate whether the content has become outdated or been usurped by a competitor.
+It’s good practice to update successful content regularly.
+You can also use analytics to ensure the content performs as expected.
+Investigate whether it has become outdated or usurped by a competitor if the content begins to receive less traffic than it usually does monthly.

 7. Crosslink Evergreen Content